aws/amazon-vpc-resource-controller-k8s/README.md

 Controller running on EKS Control Plane for managing Branch & Trunk Network Interface for [Kubernetes Pod](https://kubernetes.io/docs/concepts/workloads/pods/) using the [Security Group for Pod](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html) feature and IPv4 Address Management(IPAM) of [Windows Nodes](https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html).

+The controller broadcasts its version to nodes.
+Describing any node will provide the version information in node `Events`.
+The mapping between the controller's version and the cluster's platform version is also available in release notes.

 ## Security Group for Pods

 The controller only manages the Trunk/Branch Network Interface for EKS Cluster using the Security Group for Pods feature.
 The Networking on the host is setup by [amazon-vpc-cni-k8s](https://github.com/aws/amazon-vpc-cni-k8s) plugin.